 So, it can sometimes be necessary to bring a phlebotomist into smaller practices if the demand is high enough.
 The phlebotomist can either work with an on-site lab, if available, or transport the blood drawn on any given day to a professional medical lab.

-Of course, the most commonly-thought of place for phlebotomists to work is a hospital.
+Of course, the most common place for phlebotomists to work is a hospital.
 Most hospitals will have several on staff, and when you’re just starting out your career, you may have several options when it comes to working in a busy hospital.
 These can include:

 Emergency clinics can be a great place for you to get started.
 Most emergency facilities are open 24-hours a day, and people will come in for (typically) non-life threatening injuries, but something serious enough that they feel the need to get checked out by a medical professional.
 This means that you’ll likely be busy most of the time working in a place like this.